gmazzap/gm-cookie-policy/README.md

 without breaking anything and also replace the plugin with some other script that may trigger same events and set same variable for 100% backward compatibility.

+## Translations

+The plugin comes with Italian translation.
+PRs with more translations are welcome.

 ## License

 MIT.